masthead_preservation

 The Longest Trail of Its Kind in West Virginia

-wv_logo West Virginia's beautiful Greenbrier River Trail is one of America's premier rail-trails and popular with bicyclists, hikers, walkers and cross-country skiers.
+wv_logo typewriter est Virginia's beautiful Greenbrier River Trail is one of America's premier rail-trails and popular with bicyclists, hikers, walkers and cross-country skiers.
 Most of the trail runs along the gorgeous Greenbrier River and passes through picturesque countryside as it winds through the river valley.
 There is no doubt you will see many species of interesting wildlife along this wonderful trail.
 One of the great things about the Greenbrier River Trail is the opportunity to see remnants of the old railroad, including many whistleposts and historical mile markers.

 Rails-to-Trails Conservancy

-grt_state The Greenbrier River Trail is a 78-mile multi-use recreational path along a former railroad right-of-way, now used for hiking, biking and horseback riding.
+grt_state egyptian he Greenbrier River Trail is a 78-mile multi-use recreational path along a former railroad right-of-way, now used for hiking, biking and horseback riding.
 It is the longest trail of its kind in the state of West Virginia.
 The trail offers many scenic views as it passes through several small towns, crosses 35 railroad bridges, passes through two tunnels, and cuts through some of West Virginia’s most remote areas.
 The trail follows the northern portion of the Chesapeake & Ohio Railway's former Greenbrier Division, constructed between North Caldwell and Cass in 1899.
 The route was used heavily in the 1920s for through traffic via its connection with the Western Maryland Railway at Durbin, serving quarries, sawmills, and tanneries, as well as agricultural and livestock operations.
 Traffic declined after 1940, and passenger service on the line ended in 1958; freight service in 1978.
 After abandonment, the railroad donated most of the right-of-way to the state; in 1980 the trail was opened to the public.

 grt_brochure